kythe/kythe/kythe/web/site/getting-started-macos.md

 brew tap bazelbuild/tap
 brew tap-pin bazelbuild/tap
 brew install bazelbuild/tap/bazel

+# Bison.
+The stock version is too old, but Bison is keg-only and Bazel uses
+# a restricted PATH, so we need to tell Bazel where to find bison (see #3514):
+export BISON=/usr/local/opt/bison/bin/bison

 # Docker: See the instructions below.
 # DO NOT use brew install docker (or if you did: brew uninstall docker).